shedding-hub/shedding-hub/data/arts2023longitudinal/arts2023longitudinal-extraction.md

                                         gene_target="N",
                                         unit="gc/dry gram",
                                         reference_event="symptom onset",),
                             stool_SARSCoV2_ORF1a=dict(description=folded_str("Concentration of RNA of the ORF1a gene quantified using (RT)-ddPCR in stool samples.
 The concentration was quantified in gene copies per dry weight of stool.
-The limit of blank (LOB), determined as the upper 95% confidence limit of the negative extraction control, ranged from 11.2 to 1,550 gc/mg-dry weight).
+The limit of blank (LOB), determined as the upper 95% confidence limit of the negative extraction control, ranged from 11.2 to 1,550 gc/mg-dry weight.
 The reported number is either the measured concentration of SARS-CoV-2 ORF1a or the LOB if the concentration wasn't detectable.\n"), limit_of_quantification="unknown",
                                         limit_of_detection="unknown",
                                         limit_of_blank=1550,